+It is not uncommon for people to slip & fall on commercial property.
+After all, many of these places can be crowded and it is difficult to keep up with everything going on at a large commercial property.
 There are many reasons a person may slip and fall on commercial property.
-Some causes include things like wet and slippery flooring, dark lit hallways or rooms, torn carpeting, or unsafe conditions from rain, ice, or snow.
+Some causes include wet and slippery flooring, dark lit hallways or rooms, torn carpeting, or unsafe conditions from rain, ice, or snow.

-If you fall on commercial property and it is not your fault, the owner of the property is likely held liable for any injuries caused by the fall.
-However, the party leasing the space, a maintenance company, or a customer/visitor could also be held responsible depending on the situation.
-Sometimes it can be difficult to prove it was the business owners fault.
+If you fall on commercial property and it is not your fault, the owner of the property is likely to be held liable for any injuries caused by the fall.
+However, the party leasing the space, a maintenance company, or a customer/visitor could also be held responsible, depending on the situation.
+Sometimes it can be difficult to prove that it was the business owner’s fault.
 Each case depends on whether or not the business owner acted carefully to prevent slipping and falling and whether the person who fell was careful in paying attention to the conditions that caused the fall.

-A person may also be able to prove that it was the business owners fault if they can prove that they violated a relevant statue.
-An example of this would be if the owner ignored safety requirements listed in building codes.
+A person may also be able to prove that it was the business owner’s fault if they can prove that they violated a relevant statute.
+An example of this would be if the owner ignored the safety requirements listed in building codes.